tomasellis/darwint/README.md

 - Features an LLM assisted parser to check if the messages received are expenses or not.
 - A command to get back {daily, weekly, monthly, yearly} total of expenses separated by categories and displayed in a pie chart.
 - A whitelist.
 Should the database table *whitelist* have any user, then only users in the whitelist can interact with the bot.
 If it's empty, then every user can interact with the bot.
-I made this decision to keep theh production bot working.
+I made this decision to keep the production bot working for everyone and made a few simple scripts to test whitelisting in dev.

 There are currently two bots alive.
 [DarwintBot](https://t.me/DarwintBot) is the production one, it must work without hiccups.
 There's also [dev-DarwintBot](https://t.me/DevDarwintBot) that may or may not be up and running, which is used for development.